-On January 12, 2011, the Board adopted stock ownership guidelines, under which, commencing on the date of the 2013 annual shareholders' meeting, non-employee directors are required to maintain a target level of ownership.
-The target level of ownership for each year is the number of shares equal to the sum of the RSUs granted to such non-employee director on the date of each of the three prior annual shareholders' meetings.
+The Company's stock ownership guidelines for non-employee directors were amended in April 2014 to reflect an increase in the target level of stock ownership for each non-employee director.
+Under the revised guidelines, commencing on the date of the 2014 annual shareholders' meeting, each non-employee director must maintain an aggregate share ownership level equal to the sum of the RSUs granted to such non-employee director for each of the last five years, with such aggregate share ownership to be achieved within five years of being elected to the Board and maintained thereafter.
 Shares counted toward these guidelines include any shares held by the director directly or indirectly and RSUs with respect to our common stock granted under the IDECP.

-✓ Item 3-Ratification of the Appointment of MSCI Inc.'s Independent Auditor
+Item 3-Ratification of the Appointment of MSCI Inc.'s Independent Auditor

-The Audit Committee appointed PricewaterhouseCoopers LLP ("PwC") as independent auditors for fiscal 2014 and presents this selection to the shareholders for ratification.
-PwC will audit our consolidated financial statements for fiscal 2014 and perform other permissible pre-approved services.
+The Audit Committee appointed PricewaterhouseCoopers LLP ("PwC") as independent auditors for fiscal 2015 and presents this selection to the shareholders for ratification.
+PwC will audit our consolidated financial statements for fiscal 2015 and perform other permissible pre-approved services.